Out of Sight (1966 film): Production notes

-Exterior locations

 Announced in production in November 1965, Out of Sight was filmed in two weeks with exterior sequences done at Zuma Beach.

-The futuristic-looking residence of John Stamp and his butler, Homer, is actually the Lautner-designed “Garcia Residence” on Mulholland Drive in the Hollywood Hills, built in 1962.
+The futuristic-looking residence of John Stamp and his butler, Homer, is the Lautner-designed Garcia Residence on Mulholland Drive in the Hollywood Hills, built in 1962.

-The building and plaza that Stamp and Homer trespass to plant a bomb is the 1963 Ralph Vaughn-designed MCA Tower (aka “The Black Tower” - now named the Lew R. Wasserman Building) on Lankershim Boulevard in Universal City.
+The building and plaza that Stamp and Homer trespass to plant a bomb is the 1963 Ralph Vaughn-designed MCA Tower (aka The Black Tower - now named the Lew R. Wasserman Building) on Lankershim Boulevard in Universal City.